Advanced Placement United

 The Creepiness Factor: How Obama and Romney Are Getting to Know You

-Living Room Candidate 2012 - there are more links at the bottom
+Living Room Candidate 2016 -Follow the links at the bottom to view ads

 Guide for Unit Four: Chapter 10 The Media